Mihay135/Mihay135/README.md

 # Ciao, I'm Mihai! 👋

 <img src="ReadmeIcons/profile_banner.jpg" height = "150px" width= "85%"/>
-<p>*Just an Italian/Romanian tech enthusiast diving into the world of coding! 🚀*
+<p>*Just an Italian/Romanian tech enthusiast diving into the world of coding as a software developer! 🚀*

 Hailing from Romania 🇷🇴 I made my way to the beautiful land of Italy 🇮🇹 when I was very young.
 I’m a curious learner passionate about exploring the vast universe of technology, from crafting sleek Java GUIs to building dynamic web apps.
 I’m on a mission to soak up as much knowledge as possible before mastering my favorite tech stacks!</p>